FACTBOX-What does Japan's record $490 bln stimulus package look like? | Business

 - Japan

-Japan is set to compile on Friday a record $490 billion spending package to cushion the economic blow from the COVID-19 pandemic, bucking a global trend towards withdrawing crisis-mode stimulus measures and adding strains to its already tattered finances.
+Japan unveiled a record $490 billion spending package on Friday to cushion the economic blow from the COVID-19 pandemic, bucking a global trend towards withdrawing crisis-mode stimulus measures and adding strains to its already tattered finances.

-The 56 trillion yen ($490 billion) package, the first to be compiled by Prime Minister Fumio Kishida, will reflect the premier's focus on distributing more wealth to households.
-The government will announce details later on Friday.
-Below is the gist based on a draft obtained by Reuters and domestic media reports:
+The 55.7 trillion yen ($490 billion) package, the first to be compiled by Prime Minister Fumio Kishida, reflects the premier's focus on distributing more wealth to households.
+Below are the main elements of the plan:

-* Of the expected 55.7 trillion yen in total spending, 31.9 trillion yen will be funded by an extra budget to be submitted to parliament this year.
-The rest will be booked in next year's state budget. * The government will tap 4.5 trillion yen left over in reserves for emergency pandemic spending, as well as left-over money from previous stimulus packages to fund part of the cost.
+* Of the expected 55.7 trillion yen in total spending, 31.9 trillion yen will be funded by an extra budget to be submitted to parliament this year. * The government will tap 4.5 trillion yen left over in reserves for emergency pandemic spending, as well as left-over money from previous stimulus packages to fund part of the cost.

 * Much will depend on how much the government can scrape together from such funds.
-But some analysts and government officials say the new package could require Japan to sell additional bonds of around 10 trillion yen.
+But some analysts and government officials say the new package could require Japan to sell additional bonds of around 10 trillion yen. * The government estimates spending from the package will boost Japan's economy by around 5.6% with most of the effect appearing this fiscal year and the following year ending in March 2023.

+* The government called for cooperation by the Bank of Japan in supporting growth, signaling its desire for the central bank to maintain ultra-easy policy and pandemic-relief loan schemes.
 COVID-19 COUNTERMEASURES

-GROWTH STRATEGY * The government will create a 10 trillion yen fund for universities to spend on technological and scientific research.
+GROWTH STRATEGY * The government will create a 10 trillion yen fund for universities to spend on technological and scientific research, and begin investing some of the money in markets by the March end of the current fiscal year.

 * It will set aside 500 billion yen in subsidies and craft legislation to build domestic chip factories and strengthen supply chains.
-It also aims to spur private investment into storage battery production. * It will pledge to beef up tax breaks to spur companies to raise worker pay, and raise state-set wages for nurses, medical care workers and nursing home staff.
+It also aims to spur private investment into storage battery production. * Japan will beef up tax breaks to spur companies to raise worker pay, and raise state-set wages for nurses, medical care workers and nursing home staff.

 * Japan will set up a green innovation fund and pursue regulatory reform to achieve carbon neutrality in 2050. * It will subsidise purchases of electric vehicles and pledge to have them account for all new cars sold in 2035.
-It will also promote development of infrastructure such as electric and hydrogen charging points.
+It will also promote electric and hydrogen charging points.

 * The government will strive to realise "digital" cities in which technology will make working arrangements more flexible, and develop local 5G networks, data centres and drone delivery networks. ($1 = 114.2500 yen)